Sunscreen-tech/Sunscreen/sunscreen_docs/src/linked/applications/private_tx.md

 [noise](/fhe/advanced/noise_margin.md) that causes the receiver's balance to be un-decryptable.

-As we'll see below, the last two properties are handled outside of the ZKP program (by the [SDLP](/linked/intro/how.md)), so let's validate the first two properties.
+As we'll see [below](#transfer-3), the last two properties are handled outside of the ZKP program (by the [SDLP](/linked/intro/how.md)), so let's validate the first two properties.

 ```rust,ignore
 {{#include private_tx.rs:validate_transfer}}
 ```

-> NS: It is not clear where the last 2 properties are being handled by SDLP.
-Can you make it more explicit?

 #### Registration